With Open Eyes: Plot

 Before the board meeting, Roman glimpses Gerri in the office and breaks down, wondering why he could not have been CEO; Kendall hugs him so hard that Roman's stitches burst, causing some bleeding.
 Roman votes against the deal at the board meeting as expected, leaving Shiv to cast the deciding vote.
 However, she expresses her doubts that Kendall would be a good CEO, causing Kendall to panic.
 She cites his accidental killing of Andrew Dodds, (Note: As depicted in "Nobody Is Ever Missing".) but Kendall frantically claims that it never happened and that he made up the story to feel closer to his siblings, angering and confusing Roman and Shiv.
 Kendall asserts he deserves to be CEO as the eldest sibling, ignoring that Connor is actually the eldest sibling, but Roman retorts that Shiv's pregnancy actually carries on the Roy bloodline since Logan did not consider Kendall's children legitimate.
 An enraged Kendall attacks Roman, convincing Shiv to vote for the deal.
 A despondent Roman tells Kendall that he, his siblings, and the company itself are "bullshit".

 As Waystar's new CEO, Tom elects to retain Gerri, Greg, and Karolina, whilst planning to fire Frank, Hugo, and Karl.
 On their drive home, Tom and Shiv silently touch hands.
 Roman has a moment to himself at a bar.
-A devastated Kendall walks around Battery Park with his bodyguard Colin watching him.
-He sits on a bench and stares out at the harbor as the screen cuts to black.
+A devastated Kendall walks around Battery Park, shadowed by his bodyguard Colin.